AI Answer Labdefinitions

 Personalization vs. Answer Drift

-Answer drift is the AI adjusting “best match” even for the same user.
-It isn’t random; the model is trying to personalize the answer to the user’s need, but its probabilistic nature means the exact output can still drift on repeat runs.
+Answer drift is the model-lens equivalent, the AI adjusting “best match” even for the same user.
+It isn’t random; the model is trying to target buyerlize the answer to the user’s need, but its probabilistic nature means the exact output can still drift on repeat runs.
+The Trends Desk reads that drift daily: which rivals are gaining or losing rank, which alternatives are surfacing, which listicles dropped that named or skipped you.

-Citation drift is about authority — whether your content is trusted enough to be pulled into the answer.
+Ranking drift is about authority, whether your content is trusted enough to be pulled into the answer.
 If your pages aren’t clearly understood, strongly associated with your category, or confidently recognized as expert material, the model will rotate other sources in.
+The AEO Strategic Plan closes that loop with a per-pillar action: the gap to close first, the strength to defend, the signal to amplify.

 In the classic world of search ladders, brands asked, “Are we #1?”
 In the AI world, the smarter question is, “How often do we show up in the answer, and how often are we used as a source?”